ymsodev/zenvim/README.md

 <div align=center>

-# °˖✧ ze.nvim ✧˖°
+# °˖✧ zenvim ✧˖°

 **minimal neovim config**

 </div>

-This is a minimal set of configuration that allows me to use Neovim as "editor + terminal" instead of a full IDE.
+This is a minimal set of configuration for Neovim that allows me to use it as "editor + terminal".